Denzel-Daniel-D-T/game-design/gamerule.md

 - Player need to be around certain place or object (blacksmith, anvil, workbench) and press “f” to do crafting/forging to open up the menu, and pick option craft/forge
 - Crafting allow player to craft certain item that are usable like potions, map, etc. The material can be obtain from monster’s drops, breakable objects, or buy it from the store
 - Forging allow player to forge weapon for the character to use.
-The material can be obtain from monster’s drops, breakable objects, or buy it from the store
+The material can be obtain from monster’s drops, breakable objects, or bought from the store

 ## Upgrade Equipment